thorvg/thorvg.flutter/README.md

   branch = v0.14.x # Change to version you want
 ```

-Then you can run following commands to align with that version before build.
+Then you can run the following commands to align with that version before building.

 ```sh
 git submodule init